sergio-usma/video_conversion_tools/README.md

    - Total size of original files 📦
    - Estimated compressed size 📉
    - Estimated operation time ⏱️
-5. Confirm whether you want to proceed with the compression (`Y/N`).
-6. Decide whether to save the files in a new folder (`Y/N`).
+5. Decide whether to save the files in a new folder (`Y/N`).
 If you choose `Y`, provide the path where a subfolder named `COMPRESSED` will be created.
+6. Decide whether to shut down the computer after compression (`Y/N`).
+7. Confirm whether you want to proceed with the compression (`Y/N`).

 ---